 Top things to do in Bellagio: exploring villas, gardens, and the borgo

 Bellagio's most celebrated attractions are a testament to the region's aristocratic past and its deep connection to the natural landscape.
+Here are the 5 unmissable sights to include in your itinerary.

-Stroll through the botanical Gardens of Villa Melzi
+Explore the Gardens of Villa Melzi

-A masterpiece of English-style landscape design, these gardens stretch along the lake shore just south of the town center.
+A masterpiece of English-style landscape design, these gardens stretch along the lake shore.
 Commissioned in the early 19th century by Francesco Melzi d'Eril, Vice President of the Italian Republic, the gardens are a botanical paradise.
 A long avenue shaded by plane trees, a serene Japanese pond, a Moorish-style kiosk, and countless exotic plants make this a perfect place for a tranquil stroll.
-Note that the villa itself is not open to the public.

-Discover Romanesque history at the Basilica of San Giacomo
+Visit the Basilica of San Giacomo

 Located in the heart of the old town, this 11th-century basilica is a superb example of Romanesque-Lombard architecture.
 Its simple stone facade belies a richly decorated interior, featuring 12th-century mosaics and a beautiful gold altarpiece.